COVID-19 Information Update

 - A new onset of loss of taste or smell

-This policy is not applicable for the visitors of Soldiers Home residents, which have alternate guidelines by the Massachusetts Department of Public Health.
+- This policy is applicable for the visitors of the Emergency Department patients.

 Community Education Programs